pascalx-git/SketchPrompt-Website/README.md

 # SketchPrompt Website

-This is the marketing website for SketchPrompt, a powerful Cursor IDE extension for visual thinking and AI collaboration.
+This is the marketing website for SketchPrompt, a powerful Cursor IDE and Windsurf extension for visual thinking and AI collaboration.

 ## Quick Start